dkedar7/fast-dash-langchain-stream/README.md

-# Fast Dash LLM Streaming
+# Compare LLMs with Fast Dash and LangChain

-Template to stream LLM responses with Fast Dash and LangChain.
+Template to compare LLM responses with Fast Dash and LangChain.
 LangChain has many direct closed-source LLM integrations and it supports open-source integrations through Together AI.

 ## Running this app